-Applicants must take measures to ensure non-discriminatory treatment, outreach, and access to HOME resources.
+Applicants must ensure non-discriminatory treatment, outreach, and access to HOME resources.
 This applies to employment and contracting, as well as to marketing and selection of program participants.
 DCA does not discriminate based on disability in the administration of Federal HOME funds.